openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ### Parameter 3: Feedback time-out

 waiting for the wake-up-no-more command
-Too configure the time-out, waiting on the wakeup\_no\_more_information command before the error sound starts automatically.
-The error sound is set to 8 short beeps.
+<p&gtToo configure the time-out, waiting on the wakeup\_no\_more_information command before the error sound starts automatically.
+The error sound is set to 8 short beeps.</p&gt <p&gt0x00 = off</p&gt <p&gt0x01 – 0xFF: Value in seconds</p&gt

-0x00 = off

-0x01 – 0xFF: Value in seconds
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.